How to Treat Sore Joints After Exercise

 Methylsulfonylmethane (MSM)

-A smart ingredient to stack with glucosamine and chondroitin, organic sulfur methylsulfonylmethane (MSM) is a key building-block structural unit required to develop and maintain collagen, glucosamine, chondroitin, and other joint-focused proteins that comprise cartilage and other connective tissues.
+A smart ingredient to stack with glucosamine and chondroitin, organic sulfur methylsulfonylmethane (MSM) is a key building-block structural unit required to develop and maintain collagen, glucosamine, chondroitin, and other joint-focused compounds that comprise cartilage and other connective tissues.

 Supplemented regularly, MSM can help slow the breakdown of cartilage, protecting against grinding bone-on-bone discomfort for greater joint fitness and longevity.